alen-smajic/Real-time-Object-Detection-for-Autonomous-Driving-using-Deep-Learning/README.md

 * TensorFlow2

 ## Results ##
-We measured the FPS and mAP for the Evaluation and Comparision of YOLO and faster R-CNN:
+We measured the FPS and mAP for the Evaluation and Comparision of YOLO and faster R-CNN on a NVIDIA V100 SXM2 32GB:

 ### YOLO ###